“I don’t have time for this today!” I breathed out, annoyed by my son’s bad attitude.

-I don’t know about you, but I don’t want my children to simply “do” while their hearts are silently growing bitter.
+I don’t know about you, but I don’t want my children to “do” while their hearts silently grow bitter.

-As my children have grown, I realize the struggles they face are far more complex than when they were young and parenting them with kindness is more important than ever.
-Parenting with kindness is extending grace and giving love in spite of the ugly that their sin-stained hearts may project.
-It is instilling within them an attitude of kindness that they can then extend to others.
+As my children have grown, I realize their struggles are far more complex than when they were young, and parenting them with kindness is more important than ever.
+Parenting with kindness is extending grace and giving love despite the ugly that their sin-stained hearts may project.
+It instills an attitude of kindness that they can then spread to others.

-I truly believe that in parenting, we are to emulate how God parents us:
+I genuinely believe that in parenting, we are to emulate how God parents us:

-No matter the situation: I believe kindness, patience, prayer, and guidance while awaiting their heart to soften and change, is exactly what God ordered.
+No matter the situation: I believe kindness, patience, prayer, and guidance should be extended while awaiting their hearts to soften is precisely what God ordered.
 Whether it’s in five minutes or five years.

-If love is patient, kind and does not act unbecomingly, as I Corinthians 13 states, then parenting and even discipline should be kind as well.
+If love is patient and kind and does not act unbecomingly, as I Corinthians 13 states, parenting and discipline should also be kind.

 His Kindness Leads to Repentance

 I always desire compassion, tolerance, and patience for my downfalls and shortcomings.
-Regretfully so, I do not always allow the same for others and certainly not for my own children.
+Regretfully, I do not always allow the same for others, and certainly not for my children.